-PROSPECTUS (Subject to Completion) Issued October 28, 2009
+PROSPECTUS (Subject to Completion) Issued October 26, 2009

-Fortinet, Inc. is offering 5,781,683 shares of its common sto receive any proceeds from the sale of shares by the selling st anticipate that the initial public offering price will be between ockholders.
-This is s our initial public offe We have applied to have our common stock listed on the Nas sdaq Global Marke et under the symbol "F ΓΝΤ."
-Investing in our common stock involves risks.
-Se e " Risk Factor s" beginning on pa ıge 10.
-PRICE \$ A SHARE Price Pub Underwriting Discounts and Commissions Proceeds to Fortinet Proceeds to Selling Stockholders Per share \$ \$ \$ \$ Total \$ \$ \$ \$ We have granted the underwriters the right to purchase up to an additional 1,800 0,000 shares of common stock to cover over-allotments 5.
-The Securities and Exchange Commission and state securities truthful or complete.
-Any representation to the contrary is a contrary in the contrary in the contrary is a contrary in the contrary is a contrary in the contrary in ot approved or disappro oved these securities, or determ ined if this prospectus is The underwriters expect to deliver the shares of common stock k to purchasers on , 2009.
+- СОММО N STOCK ■ ■ ® proceeds from the sale of shares by the selling stockhold tock and the selling stoc lers.
+This is our initial p and \$ per share. oublic offering and no p ock.
+We will not receive any hares.
+We anticipate that We have applied to have our common stock listed on the NASDAQ Global Mark ket under the symbol "I FNT."
+Investing in our common stock involves risks. .
+See " Risk Factors " beginning on pag ge 10.
+PRICE \$ A SHARE Per share Price to Public \$ Underwriting Discounts and Commissions Proceeds to Fortinet \$ Proceeds to Selling Stockholders \$ Total \$ \$ \$ \$ We and the selling stockholders have granted the underwa riters the right to purcha se up to an additional shares of common stoo ck to cover over-allotments.
+The Securities and Exchange Commission and state secur truthful or complete.
+Any representation to the contrary is 5 t approved or disapprov ved these securities, or determ ined if this prospectus is The underwriters expect to deliver the shares of common stock to purchasers on , 2009.
 MORGAN STANLEY J.P.
 MORGAN DEUTSCH.
 E BANK SECURITIES ROBERT W. BAIRD & CO.
-RBC CA APITAL MARKETS THINKEQUITY LLC JMP SECURITIES SIGNAL HILL , 2009
+RBC CA PITAL MARKETS THINKEQUITY LLC JMP SECURITIES SIGNAL HILL , 2009